How to Build a Promotion Engine?

 1. Flash sales

-Flash sales are dynamic promotions wrapped in a short time window (example — happy hours).
+Flash sales are dynamic promotions wrapped in a short time window (for example happy hours).
 Expiration dates in such campaigns drive traffic and cut customers' hesitations.
 Research claims that people find sales promotions much more attractive if limited in time.
-Read our guide to successful happy hours campaigns!

 Buy one and get one free (BOGO promotion) is a popular type of sales promotion which can help you to promote a new product or clear your stores at the end of the season.
 Moreover, if you combine such campaigns with time limits, you can increase traffic in the quietest time of a week/season.
 This kind of offer is based on the power of the word "free" which usually sounds very convincing in a consumer’s ears.